dagargo/overwitch/README.md

 It is possible to rename Overbridge devices by simply editing its name on the list.
 Still, as JACK devices can not be renamed while running, the device will be restarted.

 ### overwitch-cli

+The CLI interface allows the user to create a single JACK client and have full control the options to be used.

 First, list the available devices.
 The first element is an internal ID that allows to identify the devices.